-Spent 6 years in Minnesota's foster care system
+Haley Kuehl spent 6 years in Minnesota's foster care system.

 Haley knows it is vitally important that young people in foster care have an opportunity to improve the foster care system because, “Most kids in the system are afraid to speak up and say what they believe, or fight for what they deserve.
 I know going into foster care is scary, and so hard to adapt to.
 But I feel like if we have knowledge on what foster care is all about, and even helping social workers understand some of the emotions we are going through, maybe the system could have more of a friendly, inviting feel to it.
 Everyone deserves their rights.”